 As a sociology major, you will complete a variety of writing assignments to demonstrate your knowledge and research skills, your ability to apply and synthesize abstract concepts and theories, or even show your critical thinking skills.
 Below is a brief description of the types of paper assignments that are common across the sociological discipline.
 Of course, your instructors may have other ideas of how you should demonstrate your writing abilities, but these assignments will certainly show up sooner or later in your academic career.
-(Dartmouth College's Explanation of Writing in Sociology)
+(Writing tips for thesis statements)

 Critical Thinking/Social Issue Paper